 The Vandercook in situ during the clearing of A&A Press Blessed press mover Norman Hicks and assistant Hayden The press in the garage, its new location, Silver Wave Press begins.

 I was able to find a qualified press mover and managed to get the press out of the building before the purchaser's deadline.
 I've been printing various editions since the move and am anxious to begin larger projects under the Silver Wave Press imprint.
 Metal type is difficult to come by these days, so practicality will require that I design my books using InDesign and have polymer plates made.
-The polymer material is hearty and prints very well.
-And so, this sturdy machine has a new place and purpose.
+The polymer material is sturdy and prints very well.
+And so, this no-nonsense machine has a new place and purpose.
 Onward!